ckann10/ckkpersonalwebsite/aboutme.md

 ---
 layout: page
-title: About me
+title: About
 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Claudia Kann and I am a first year PhD student in the Social Sciences at Caltech.
+Working with Michael Alvarez and Jonathan Katz I am focusing on the structural explanations for misrepresentation in the political system at the local and federal level.
+I am also interested in election administration.
+My path to get to this point was a little bit windy...

 ### my history